-Network security is an important problem faced by organizations who operate enterprise networks housing sensitive information and complete important functions.
+Network security is an important problem faced by organizations who operate enterprise networks housing sensitive information and that complete important functions.
 This challenge is highlighted by several recent major attacks which have caused severe damage, such as the Equifax breach in 2017 and Yahoo in 2016 [13, 14].
-Criminals who target networks first map it out by using network scanning tools.
-These tools answer important questions such as: which computers are connected to each other and their IP addresses?
+Criminals who target networks first map them out by using network scanning tools.
+These tools answer important questions such as: Which computers are connected to each other and what are their IP addresses?
 What operating system is a computer running?
 What ports are open and what services are they running?
 What are the names of associated subnetworks and users?
-Given answers to all of these questions, Fei Fang Carnegie Mellon University Pittsburgh, Pennsylvania feifang@cmu.edu an attacker is able to maximize his chance of successfully infiltrating the network and gaining a foothold.
+Given answers to all of these questions, an attacker is able to maximize his chance of successfully infiltrating the network and gaining a foothold.
 To gain such information, attackers can use a suite of requests using tools such as NMap [19].